ChrisBentleyData/geolocation/README.md

    - Load the US State Shapefiles (also provided) into a PostGIS-enabled instance of PosgreSQL.
 ### 2. Edit and download python scripts
    - myprocessor.py - This process the input from the webservice.
-Edit this script at the top to provide the following:
+Edit and save this script at the top to provide the following:
      - google_api_key - A google API Key  which is enabled to use the Geocoding API
      - dbname - The name of the PosgreSQL DB that has the shape table
      - user - PosgresSQL User that has permissions on the shape table